Moremar/tuto-angular/README.txt

 We need to import the ReactiveFormsModule inside out app.module.ts (instead of FormsModule).
 Then we define a property "myForm" of type FormGroup (the NgForm is actually a wrapper above it).
 We can populate it in the ngOnInit(), by defining the controls of the form.
-In here there is no difference between input / select / radio inputs.
+In here there is no difference between input / select / radio controls.
 We can have a tree structure by adding other FormGroup elements inside the root FormGroup.

   ngOnInit() {